-- Patients with known hypersensitivity to celecoxib or any ingredient of the product (see section 6.1). - Patients with known sulfonamide hypersensitivity. - Patients with active peptic ulceration or gastrointestinal (GI) bleeding. - Patients who have experienced asthma, urticaria or allergic-type reactions after taking acetylsalicylic acid (ASA [aspirin]) or other non-steroidal anti-inflammatory drugs (NSAIDs), including other cyclooxygenase-2 (COX-2) specific inhibitors. - Treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see section 4.4). - Congestive heart failure (NYHA II-IV). - Established ischaemic heart disease, peripheral arterial disease and/or cerebrovascular disease.
+- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Hypersensitivity to sulphonamides. - Active peptic ulceration or gastrointestinal (GI) bleeding. - Patients who have experienced asthma, urticarial or allergic-type reactions after taking acetylsalicylic acid (ASA [aspirin]) or other non-steroidal anti-inflammatory drugs (NSAIDs), including other cyclooxygenase-2 (COX-2) specific inhibitors - Treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery. - Congestive heart failure (NYHA II-IV). - Established ischaemic heart disease, peripheral arterial disease and/or cerebrovascular disease.

-4.4 Special warnings and precautions for use Cardiovascular Effects
+4.4 Special warnings and precautions for use